Cash and Check Handling

 - The individual in charge must update the daily transaction log.
 That, or a pre-numbered receipt must be issued for all funds received and a copy of the receipt must be retained

-- Cash and checks should be stored in a secure place (i.e. safe or locked cash box).
-There should be limited employees with access to the cash and checks
+- Cash and checks should be stored in a secure place (i.e., safe or locked cash box).
+There should be limited employees with access to cash and checks

-This is when funds received are deposited to the University Cashier’s Office in Criser Hall.
+This is when funds received are deposited to the bank using one of the six available deposit options.
 See Cash and Check Movement and Remission of Deposits for more information.

 - Determine who is authorized to deposit funds